How Long Does The Average Middle School Relationship Last

 4. Emotional Immaturity

-Emotional maturity plays a crucial role in navigating the complexities of romantic relationships.
+Emotional maturity is key here in navigating the complexities of romantic relationships.
 Middle schoolers are still developing their emotional regulation skills, which can impact their ability to handle challenges and maintain healthy relationships.

 • Jealousy and Insecurity: Feelings of jealousy and insecurity are common in middle school relationships.
 These emotions can stem from a lack of self-esteem or fear of abandonment.